pelithne/client-credentials-flow-with-APIM/README.md

 ## Create an API with APIM

-Azure API Manager, is a platform that can host API definitions.
-The actual APIs are not hosted in APIM, instead it points to backend APIs, which could be running on Azure, on-prem, in another cloud or anywhere else you have connectivity to.
+Azure API Manager, is a platform that can hold API definitions.
+The APIs are not hosted in APIM, instead it points to backend APIs, which could be running on Azure, on-prem, in another cloud or anywhere else you have connectivity to.

 Start by going to your resource group, if you are not already there.
 Click on "Create Resources" (or "Add") and search for APIM in the search field.
 Select API Management from the search results, then click create.